Body Presencing Hologram

 The Past: Depressed

-Many of us move through what is called situational depression, but true depression doesn’t alter when the situation alters.
+Many of us move through what is called situational depression, but true depression does not alter when the situation alters.
 We feel depressed most of the time.
-Often depression is repression of our feelings; especially anger.
+Often, depression is repression of our feelings, especially anger.
 The energy it takes to hold anger inside is immense.

 Being able to become unstuck and move out of this depressed state takes many things.
-One important resource is being able to move from the sense that everything is about us.
-As children in order to survive, most things do revolve around us.
-We feel as if everything is about us; our parents anger, a fight with a sibling, etc. When something occurs which freezes us in that state of believing someone’s mad look is about us, for example, we stay stuck there.
-This usually takes a large traumatic event; the sudden death of a friend or parent, being thrown out of the house, a parent leaving, and so on.
+One vital resource is moving from the sense that everything is about us.
+As children, in order to survive, most things revolve around us.
+We feel everything is about us: our parent's anger, a fight with a sibling, etc. When something freezes us in that state of believing someone's mad look is about us, for example, we stay stuck there.
+This usually takes a large traumatic event: the sudden death of a friend or parent, being thrown out of the house, a parent leaving, and so on.

-A large step in moving us into the present, and away from a traumatic event, is to gain perspective; to step back from what someone says, to see our parents with a larger lens of what happened to them and so forth.
-The weight of believing things are our fault is huge.
-As we begin to realize that everything is not about us, we can give ourselves permission to feel our own feelings and to separate from others.
-This distancing allows us to see others’ reactions are not about us.
+A significant step in moving us into the present and away from a traumatic event is to gain perspective, to step back from what someone says, to see our parents with a larger lens of what happened to them, and so forth.
+The weight of believing things are our fault is enormous.
+As we realize that everything is not about us, we can give ourselves permission to feel our own feelings and separate from others.
+This distancing lets us see that others' reactions are not about us.
 We can begin to accept ourselves for exactly who we are.
-This later translates to accepting others for who they are.
+This later translates to accepting others for who they are

 Click here for meditation on becoming unstuck